Author: Toni Morrison

 About the Author

-(Picture by Wikipedia) Chloe Ardelia Wofford, more popularly known as Toni Morrison, was born on February on February 18, 1931 in Lorain, Ohio, USA.
+(Picture by Wikipedia) Chloe Ardelia Wofford, more popularly known as Toni Morrison, was born on February 18, 1931 in Lorain, Ohio, USA.

 Morrison grew up loving books, with Leo Tolstoy and Jane Austen among her favorite authors.
 When she was 12, she became a Catholic, taking on the baptismal name of Anthony (after St. Anthony), hence, her nickname “Toni”.
 Morrison attended the Lorain High School, taking part in the debate team, the yearbook staff and the drama club.